ethereum/consensus-specs/specs/merge/fork-choice.md

     # [New in Merge]
     if is_merge_block(pre_state, block.body):
+        # Note: the unavailable PoW block(s) may be available later
         pow_block = get_pow_block(block.body.execution_payload.parent_hash)
+        assert pow_block is not None
         pow_parent = get_pow_block(pow_block.parent_hash)
+        assert pow_parent is not None
         assert is_valid_terminal_pow_block(pow_block, pow_parent)

     # Add new block to the store